xcatliu/pagic/README.md

 ### React component as a page

-A react component can also be built to html:
+A React component can also be built to html:

 ```
 docs/